- AP Lang tests rhetorical analysis, argumentation, and synthesis using nonfiction texts only.

 How hard is it to get a 5 on AP Lang?

-Can a tutor help me improve my AP Lang essays in a short time?
+Can a tutor help improve AP Lang essays in a short time?

 Yes, especially for the thesis and evidence-and-commentary dimensions.
 These are skill-based, not knowledge-based, and targeted feedback on actual essays produces measurable improvement quickly.
 Many students see tangible scoring gains after 3–5 focused sessions that specifically address their weakest rubric dimension.
 MEB offers same-day help and urgent support if your exam or assignment is approaching soon.